Laplo/posts/README.md

-Créer un dossier env à la racine
+Create an env folder at the root
-Pour le développement, renseigner les variables suivantes :
+For development, please fill the following variables :

 # Environment
 NODE_ENV=